NAThompson/DifferentiableRaytracing/README.md

 ## So many more techniques

-- Use hit points from adjacent pixels as starting values for Newton/Halley iterates.
+- Use hit points from adjacent pixels as starting values for Newton/Halley iterates (ray coherence)
 - Using fundamental forms, change into a coordinate system where rays are bent and surfaces are flat; see [Barr](https://dl.acm.org/doi/pdf/10.1145/15886.15918).
 - Do a coarse triangulation of the surface, then use a Halley or Newton iterate to refine the hit points off the triangulation.
-- Bounding volume hierarchies.
+- On-the-fly subdivision of volumes; bounding volume hierarchies.

 ---